Written by John Goss

 A relatively new filtration system, using bituminous granulated activated carbon (GAC), has now been shown to be highly effective at removing PFAS chemicals from water.

-And to be clear, if you already have one of our filters and you add on this new PFAS one, it’ll be the same as the filter we are building–we just wanted to make it an option for people to purchase one unit and get all the filtration easily.
+And to be clear, if you already have one of our filters and you add on this new PFAS one, it’ll be the same as the all-in-one–we just wanted to make it an option for people to purchase one unit and get all the filtration easily.

 Feel free to ask questions below, or give me a call at 717-413-8182.